Recommendations

 The title song is sung with the Bouncing Ball, plus animated sequence.

-The influence of Dave Fleischer in I Feel Like a Feather in the Breeze can be felt in the way modern Short films handle unique vision.
+The influence of Dave Fleischer in I Feel Like a Feather in the Breeze can be felt in the way modern Animation films handle unique vision.
 From the specific lighting choices to the pacing, this 1936 release set a high bar for atmospheric immersion.

 View Details